MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/walk-through-install-CSU-on-VHD.md

 7. In the export wizard > Click Next
 8. Select “No, do not export the private key” > Click Next
 9. Select “DER encoded binary X.509 (.CER)”
-10. Select the folder C:\temp  and enter the file name = LCSDevBoxSelfSigned
+10. Select the folder C:\temp  and enter the file name = DevBoxSelfSigned
 11. Click OK/Save

 ## Add SSL Certificate to the existing CSU Azure Application
-1. In the web browser on the VM, Edit the Azure App registration created at the start of this article
+1. In the web browser on the VM, Edit the CSU Azure App registration created at the start of this article
 2. On the Client Credentials field > Click Add a certificate or secret
 3. Click on the Certificates tab
 4. Click Upload Certificate
-5. Select the LCSDevBoxSelfSigned certificate  from c:\temp
+5. Select the DevBoxSelfSigned certificate  from c:\temp
-6. Description = LCS Devbox
+6. Description = Devbox cert
-7. Set Description = LCS Devbox Self-signed Certificate
+7. Set Description =  Devbox Self-signed Certificate
 8. Click Add

 # Update Commerce HQ